Who Pays for Oil Spill Cleanup in New York? Understanding Liability

 Who Could Be Held Responsible for an Oil Spill in NY?

-• Facility Owners and Operators: This includes owners and operators of oil storage tanks, pipelines, refineries, and other facilities where oil is stored or handled.
-If a spill originates from their facility, they are likely to be held liable.
+Facility Owners and Operators: Owners and operators of oil storage tanks, pipelines, refineries, and other facilities where oil is stored or handled may be held liable if a spill originates from their facility.
+This applies whether the discharge results from equipment failure, corrosion, improper storage, or another cause, even if the spill was unintentional.

 Does Insurance Cover Oil Spill Cleanup Costs?

 In some cases, the party responsible for an oil spill may have insurance coverage that can help pay for the cleanup costs and other damages.
 Similarly, businesses that handle oil may have environmental liability insurance.
 Many of them are self-insured, meaning there are funds available to pay your claim.
+The amount available through insurance often depends on several factors, including the methods used for calculating damages and costs after an oil spill in New York.

 Why Figuring Out Who Pays Can Sometimes Be Complicated